tilde-nlp/domino-e-va-integration/README.md

 # VAS integration example

 This demonstration (see [default.html](default.html)) illustrates how a Virtual Assistant service can seamlessly integrate into any HTML page, including the DOMINO-E User Access Service.
-You can try it out online [here](https://va.tilde.com/api/prodk8sbotdomin0/media/staging/default.html).
-Enter a keyword `insertmap` to start the integration demo.
+You can try it out online [here](https://va.tilde.com/scontent/prodk8sbotdomin0/media/staging/default.html).

+- To see how the Virtual Assistant (VA) can send commands to its hosting page, start a conversation and specify a geographical object.
+When the map appears in the chat window, click the "Expand" button to open it in the hosting page.

+- To see how information can be sent from the hosting page to the VA, enter some text into the input field on the hosting page and click the "Submit" button.
+The text will be sent to the VA and displayed in the chat.

 ## How to integrate a Virtual Assistant into an HTML page
 First, integrate the Virtual Assistant JavaScript into the webpage.